 By Paul McAuley

-Paul McAuley's first novel won the PHILIP K. DICK AWARD and he has gone on to win almost all of the major awards in the field.
-For many years a research biologist, he now writes full-time.
+Paul McAuley won the PHILIP K. DICK AWARD for his first novel and has gone on to win the ARTHUR C. CLARKE, BRITISH FANTASY, SIDEWISE and JOHN W. CAMPBELL AWARDs.
+He gave up his position as a research biologist to write full-time.
 He lives in London.
-You can find his blog at: http://www.unlikelyworlds.blogspot.com.
+You can find his blog at: http://www.unlikelyworlds.blogspot.com

 - Other details